Reza Pahlavi: Munich Conference and formation of the Iranian Transition Government

-In February 2025, the Munich Security Conference invited Reza Pahlavi to attend the event, but following pressure from the Islamic Republic, the invitation was withdrawn.
-Shortly after, he was again invited to participate in the conference, only for that invitation to be cancelled.
-Reza Pahlavi condemned this decision as "a betrayal of the Iranian people and the democratic values of Germany", stating, "the German government has not only silenced the voice of the Iranian people, but has also directly aligned itself with the Islamic Republic".
+In February 2025, the Munich Security Conference invited Reza Pahlavi to attend the event, but following pressure from the Iranian regime, the invitation was withdrawn.
+Shortly after, he was again invited to participate in the conference, only for that invitation to also be cancelled.
+Reza Pahlavi condemned this decision as "a betrayal of the Iranian people and the democratic values of Germany," stating, "the German government has not only silenced the voice of the Iranian people but has also directly aligned itself with the Islamic Republic."

-At a "Munich Convergence Summit" in Munich on 18 February, with the participation of a number of Iranian opposition organizations, Reza Pahlavi stated, "Our goal today is solely the salvation of Iran, and in the future our mission is to hold free elections in Iran".
-He added that "the collapse within the regime has begun and must be broadened".
-He stressed that "our goal" should be to "establish a mechanism for cooperation" among different groups, rather than to create another opposition organizations.
+At a "Munich Convergence Summit" in Munich on 18 February, with the participation of a number of Iranian opposition organizations, Reza Pahlavi stated, "Our goal today is solely the salvation of Iran, and in the future our mission is to hold free elections in Iran."
+He added that "the collapse within the regime has begun and must be broadened."
+He stressed that "our goal" should be to "establish a mechanism for cooperation" among different groups, rather than to create another opposition organization.
 He further emphasized, "Our future duty is to establish in the Constituent Assembly a democratic path based on the people's vote—and in contrast to the practices of 1978—wherein all possible options regarding the content and final form of Iran's new system are discussed transparently.
-The Constituent Assembly project will soon be presented to the people to outline how a national referendum via ballot boxes will be conducted for a democratic future and a secular system".

 At the same time, a group of Pahlavi's supporters organized a protest rally on the sidelines of the Munich Security Conference, protesting against the conciliatory policies of the European Union toward the Islamic Republic, particularly those of the German government.

 Pahlavi denounced inequalities and energy crises in Iran.
 He criticized the drying up of rivers and air pollution in Iran.